IjzerenHein/famous-autosizetextarea/README.md

 ![Screenshot](screenshot.gif)

-TextareSurface for famo.us that emits an event everytime the 'ideal' height for fitting the content changes.
+TextareaSurface for famo.us that emits an event everytime the 'ideal' height for fitting the content changes.
 This event can then be used to set the size of the Surface to fit the content.
+AutosizeTextareaSurface is inherited from TextareaSurface.

 ## Demos